-Туре Valuation technique Significant unobservable inputs Sensitivity to changes in significant unobservable input Unquoted Investments Market comparison technique: The instruments are valued with reference to an independent pricing source taking into account Discount rate 30% - 100% (2017: 7% - 100%) The estimated fair value would increase/(decrease) if: quotes from dealers and/or market makers.
+Туре Valuation technique Significant unobservable inputs Sensitivity to changes in significant unobservable input Unquoted Market comparison technique: Discount rate 30% - 100% The estimated fair value would Investments The instruments are valued with reference to an independent pricing source taking into account (2018: 30% - 100%) increase/(decrease) if: quotes from dealers and/or market makers.
 In the absence of these sources the fair value is determined by the Investment Adviser through a valuation committee using a variety of methods.
 These methods included discounting latest or expected subscription prices, discounting the last sales price, discounting stale prices where no further market information is available on the issuing entity and discounting for lack of liquidity in the market.
-Weighted average discount rate 93.0% (2017: 93.0%) The discount rate is reduced/(increased)

-2018 2017
+Weighted average discount rate 93.0% (2018: 93.0%) The discount rate is reduced/(increased) Warrants Black Scholes Pricing Model: The instruments are value with reference to the volatilities of the underlying equities if available together with the risk free rate obtained from an independent pricing source.
+Volatility rate 53% - 82% Risk free rate 1.2% - 2.0% The estimated fair value would increase/(decrease) if: • The volatility is increased/(reduced) • The risk free rate is increased/(reduced)

-Gains/(losses) on investments £'000 £'000

-Realised losses on disposal of investments (1,108) (1,091)

-Movement in fair value 3,309 553

-Gains/(losses) on investments 2,201 (538)
+Gains/(losses) on investments 2019 £'000 2018 £'000 Realised losses on disposal of investments (1,931) (1,108) Movement in fair value (2,163) 3,309 Gains/(losses) on investments (4,094) 2,201

-As a result of fair value reviews undertaken in the year, a negative fair value adjustment of £112,864 (2017: £243,732) was recognised in the Statement of Comprehensive Income for the unquoted investments.
+As a result of fair value reviews undertaken in the year, a positive fair value adjustment of £607,462 (2018: loss of £112,864) was recognised in the Statement of Comprehensive Income for the unquoted investments.